ICEPFL/intro-to-database-2016/readme.md

-## Related files of IDBS 2016 course at EPFL.
+ SQL, JS and parsing codes for the course *Introduction to Database Systems* at EPFL.